Stirling, Scotland: From Big Island to the Highlands - My Study Abroad Story

 3. Grow your network 👯♀️

-Networking often happened organically through experiences on and around campus.
+Networking during the International Summer Program often happened through experiences on and around campus.
 I met a great group of girls that I joined for day trips and team-building events, including completing my first Escape Room at the Stirling Old Town Jail.
 I’ve stayed in touch with them and others through social media, and I’ve also maintained contact with my professors and advisors.
 Those connections reminded me that networking doesn’t have to feel forced, and can be as simple as being open to the people around you.

 3. Dive into your studies 📚